RubyNouriK/Data-Exploration-on-Substance-Abuse-Cirisis/readme.md

 # **A Data-Driven Exploration of the Substance Abuse Crisis**

 An analysis of Opioids and Stimulants in Canada
 This project was completed as a group project for the University of Calgary course DATA601 – Working with Data and Visualization.
-Our team members are:

-*	Ruby Nouri Kermani (30261323)

-*	Joao Ricardo Targino (30271085)

 ## Introduction